phylum-dev/phylum-ci/docs/sync/integrations_overview.md

 ---
 # Integrations

-Phylum is the future of software supply chain security and is eager to provide integrations across the diverse set of environments and ecosystems used by developers.
+Phylum is the software supply chain security company and is eager to provide integrations across the diverse set of environments and ecosystems used by developers.

 ## Current Integrations